 U.S. Banks in Argentina: Citibank is the only U.S.-controlled bank operating in Argentina within the retail segment.
 American Express Bank, Bank of America, Wachovia Bank, J.P.
 Morgan Chase, The Bank of New York, and First International Bank are other U.S. banks with subsidiaries or representatives in Buenos Aires.

 Most Argentine banks maintain correspondent arrangements with U.S. banks.
-To obtain a list of Argentine Commercial Banks with Offices in the U.S. or banks operating in Argentina, please review the Central Bank of the Argentine Republic web site: http://www.bcra.gov.ar/sisfin/sf010100_i.asp or contact Marcelo.Amden@trade.gov.)
+To obtain a list of Argentine Commercial Banks with Offices in the U.S. or banks operating in Argentina, please review the Argentina Government Portal: http://www.argentina.gob.ar/index.php or contact Marcelo.Amden@trade.gov.

-External lines of credit continue to be cut off, and new money entering the local market is primarily used to finance Argentine export transactions.
+Money inflows to the local market are primarily used to finance Argentine export transactions.
 Local banks have stressed that the supplier-importer relationship is key, and that the vast majority of financing options have been reduced to financing offered by the foreign supplier.
-Nevertheless, there may be some options available to support trade finance for U.S. exports to Argentina, as detailed below.
+Nevertheless, there may be some options available to support trade finance for U.S. exports to Argentina, which are detailed below.

 The U.S. Export-Import Bank (Ex-Im)

 Ex-Im Bank is open for short and medium-term financing for U.S. exports only to private sector clients in Argentina.
-Long-term (15 years) financing is available for environmental projects on a case-by-case basis.
-Bank officials express optimism about Argentina and will continue to monitor the marketplace in order to consider future provisions of export financing for U.S. goods and services.
+Bank officials continue to monitor the marketplace in order to consider future provisions of export financing for U.S. goods and services.

-Ex-Im Bank will consider structured financing arrangements such as some project finance, asset-based aircraft leases, and other financing arrangements in key industries, such as mining, that offer a reasonable assurance of repayment, including reliable access to adequate foreign exchange.
 In addition, coverage under the Working Capital Guarantee Program may be available for a transaction that is supported by an irrevocable Letter of Credit issued by a bank and/or due from a buyer located in a country where Ex-Im Bank is open without restrictions for short-term transactions, but only to the private sector.

 Visit the Ex-Im Internet site at http://www.exim.gov/ for 24-hour access to Ex-Im and its programs, or call their toll free telephone number (800) 565-EXIM.